j9t/obsohtml/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please [file an issue](https://github.com/j9t/obsohtml/issues/new) or email info@meiert.com.
+To report a vulnerability, please use [GitHub’s private security advisories](https://github.com/j9t/obsohtml/security/advisories/new) or email info@meiert.com directly.
+Do not report vulnerabilities via public issues.